This article was last updated on April 4

 4. Maximize your 401k contributions: Increasing contributions to an employer-sponsored retirement plan not only gives taxpayers a boost for the future, it save taxes by lowering their taxable income.
 And that could help taxpayers take some other deductions based on their taxable income.

-5. Second Chance Rebates – Some taxpayers who did not qualify for an economic stimulus payment are getting a second chance.
-Taxpayers may be eligible for a second-chance rebate if they:
+5. Recovery Rebates – Some taxpayers who did not qualify for an economic stimulus payment are getting a second chance to claim missing or lower than expected payments.

 6. Deduct job search expenses: Taxpayers who are unemployed or just looking to change jobs can deduct their job search expenses.
 The rules, however, require that their job search be in the same line of work they are currently in.
 Job search expenses can include travel, lodging, phone calls, resume preparation, and career counseling.
 These can be deducted even if they don’t get a job offer.
 However, if this is a first job, no job search expenses are deductible.